GHeinzelmann/BAT.py/README.md

 ## Additional receptors

 To include a new receptor system, some additional input data is needed.
-They include a reference.pdb file to align the system using MUSTANG, three chosen protein anchors, and possibly a few variables for ligand anchor atom search.
+They include a reference.pdb file to align the system using lovoalign, three chosen protein anchors, and possibly a few variables for ligand anchor atom search.
 These can be found inside the ./systems-library folder for three other bromodomains (CREBBP, BRD4(1) and BAZ2B) and the T4 Lysozyme.
 Other systems will be added with time, as the program is further tested and validated.

 # More information and BAT.py citations